ihavenough/Masters/README.md

 # Masters Degree at University of Rennes
-practical assignments for my degree in Applied Mathematics, specifically Scientific Computing and Modelling
+practical assignments for my degree in Applied Mathematics (Scientific Computing and Modelling)